artsus4/hakchi2-wiki/Modifications-and-modules-guide.md

 ![Custom theme photo](http://clusterrr.com/dump/nes_mini_skin_photo.jpg)

 But what if you want to share your mod?
-Open "**user_mods**" directory inside hakchi2's directory and create a folder named "**my_skin.hmod**" here.
+Open "**user_mods**" directory inside hakchi2's directory and create a folder named "**my_skin.hmod**" there.
 You can choose any name, but it must be with ".hmod" on the end.
 Then just copy all files you created inside NES Mini into this "**my_skin.hmod**" folder.
 You must keep all directory structure under "**/var/lib/hakchi/rootfs**", so it must contain "**usr\share\clover-ui\resources\sprites\nes.png**" and "**etc\preinit.d\p8032_skin**" files.

 ![hmod directory](http://clusterrr.com/dump/hakchi2_skin_hmod.png)